Gold Medal Plates Culinary Championships – Canada’s Best Kitchen Party!

 Join Us for Two Intense Days to Celebrate Canadian Excellence in Food, Wine, Beer, Sport and Entertainment!

 February 2nd and 3rd, 2018

 The Canadian Culinary Championships is recognized as one of the most intense national competitions that a chef can be a part of.
-To compete they must have won their regional Gold Medal Plates competition.
-The regional galas begin October 12 in Edmonton, are staged in eleven different cities and end this year in Toronto on November 16th!
-The top 8 – 10 chefs from each of the eleven cities in Canada have already been selected by a national and regional panel of judges and they compete for the honour of being the Gold Medal Plates champion in their city.
 During the Gold Medal Plates project over 100 competing chefs are invited to create their ultimate dish and pair it with a premier Canadian wine, beer or spirit.
 A team of food and wine critics from each city work with national critics to determine the top three winning creations and then a gold, silver and bronze medal winning chef is crowned.
 To be invited to compete is a notch in the belt.
-To win the gold is a major achievement!
-The gold medal winning chef from each city then goes on to compete at the Gold Medal Plates Finale – The Canadian Culinary Championship – in Kelowna, British Columbia.
+To win the gold in your city is a major achievement!
+Now, the gold medal winning chef from each city is coming to Kelowna to compete at the Gold Medal Plates Finale – The Canadian Culinary Championships.
 To be crowned the top chef in Canada is a career changer!

 Don’t miss out on what will be the most extraordinary two-day culinary competition you will ever witness in Canada!